Amulius: Dionysius of Halicarnassus

 Dionysius was a Greek historian and librarian who wrote in the first century BC.
 He writes that Amulius' father, King Proca, willed the throne to Numitor but Amulius deposed him.
 For fear of a threat to his rule, the king had Numitor's son, Aegestus killed, blaming thieves.
 The truth about the crime was known by some, including Numitor, who feigned ignorance.
-Amulius then appointed Numitor's daughter to the Vestal priestesshood, where her vow of chastity would prevent her from producing any further children.
+Amulius then appointed Numitor's daughter, Rhea Silvia, to the Vestal priestesshood, where her vow of chastity would prevent her from producing any further children.
 Despite this, she became pregnant a few years later, claiming to have been raped.

 In one of the sources, Amulius himself (in full armor to conceal his identity) commits the rape.
-Ilia hid her pregnancy with claims of illness so as to avoid her vestal duties.
+Rhea Silvia hid her pregnancy with claims of illness so as to avoid her vestal duties.
 But Amulius was suspicious and employed physicians and his own wife to monitor her for signs of being with child.
 When he discovered the truth, he placed her under armed guard.
 After being informed of the delivery of Romulus and Remus, Amulius suspected that she had in fact given birth to triplets, the third child having been concealed from the guards present.
-Ilia was either put to death, or kept secretly in a hidden dungeon for the rest of her life.
+Rhea Silvia was either put to death, or kept secretly in a hidden dungeon for the rest of her life.

 Citing Fabius Pictor, Cincius, Cato, and Piso, Dionysius writes that the king ordered the twins to be tossed into the Tiber.
 When his servants arrived at the riverbank, high waters had made it impossible to reach the stream.
 So they left the twin's basket in a pool of standing water on the site of the ficus Ruminalis.
 After the waters of the Tiber had carried the twins away, their basket was overturned by a rock and they were dumped into the mud.
 It was there, that a she-wolf famously found them and nursed them in front of her lair (the Lupercal).
 Amulius' servant Faustulus happened upon the scene.
 He took the boys home and brought them up with his wife.
 Later, quoting Fabius' account of the overthrow of Amulius, Plutarch claims that Faustulus had saved the basket in which the boys had been abandoned.